History of the camera: Early photographic camera (18th–19th centuries)

 Within a decade of being introduced in America, 3 general forms of camera were in popular use: the American- or chamfered-box camera, the Robert's-type camera or "Boston box", and the Lewis-type camera.
 The American-box camera had beveled edges at the front and rear, and an opening in the rear where the formed image could be viewed on ground glass.
 The top of the camera had hinged doors for placing photographic plates.
 Inside there was one available slot for distant objects, and another slot in the back for close-ups.
 The lens was focused either by sliding or with a rack and pinion mechanism.
 The Robert's-type cameras were similar to the American-box, except for having a knob-fronted worm gear on the front of the camera, which moved the back box for focusing.
 Many Robert's-type cameras allowed focusing directly on the lens mount.
 The third popular daguerreotype camera in America was the Lewis-type, introduced in 1851, which utilized a bellows for focusing.
 The main body of the Lewis-type camera was mounted on the front box, but the rear section was slotted into the bed for easy sliding.
 Once focused, a set screw was tightened to hold the rear section in place.
 Having the bellows in the middle of the body facilitated making a second, in-camera copy of the original image.

 Daguerreotype cameras formed images on silvered copper plates and images were only able to develop with mercury vapor.
 The earliest daguerreotype cameras required several minutes to half an hour to expose images on the plates.
 By 1840, exposure times were reduced to just a few seconds owing to improvements in the chemical preparation and development processes, and to advances in lens design.
-American daguerreotypists introduced manufactured plates in mass production, and plate sizes became internationally standardized: whole plate (6.5 x 8.5 inches), three-quarter plate (5.5 × 7 1/8 inches), half plate (4.5 x 5.5 inches), quarter plate (3.25 x 4.25 inches), sixth plate (2.75 x 3.25 inches), and ninth plate (2 x 2.5 inches).
+American daguerreotypists introduced manufactured plates in mass production, and plate sizes became internationally standardized: whole plate (6.5 × 8.5 inches), three-quarter plate (5.5 × 7 1/8 inches), half plate (4.5 × 5.5 inches), quarter plate (3.25 × 4.25 inches), sixth plate (2.75 × 3.25 inches), and ninth plate (2 × 2.5 inches).
 Plates were often cut to fit cases and jewelry with circular and oval shapes.
-Larger plates were produced, with sizes such as 9 x 13 inches ("double-whole" plate), or 13.5 x 16.5 inches (Southworth & Hawes' plate).
+Larger plates were produced, with sizes such as 9 × 13 inches ("double-whole" plate), or 13.5 × 16.5 inches (Southworth & Hawes' plate).